-Located around 200km south of Bangkok, Hua Hin is a beach resort town that belongs to Prachuap Khiri Khan province.
-It has an area of 911 km² with only one beach (Hua Hin Beach), though the beach is much less developed than either Pattaya or Phuket.
+Located around 200 km south of Bangkok, Hua Hin is a beach resort town that belongs to Prachuap Khiri Khan province.
+It has an area of 911 km² with only one beach (Hua Hin Beach), though the beach is much less developed than either

 In addition to water sports and beach activities, Hua Hin is also great for sightseeing, shopping and eating.
 The resort is known for its wide variety of food, from cheap local street vendors to fine international restaurants.

 While popular beach destinations like Pattaya or Phuket have a vibrant gay nightlife, the gay scene in Hua Hin is almost nonexistent.
 However, there is a small gay community.
-Many gay establishments have opened over the last several years although a few gay bars and massage spas have remained.
+Many gay businesses have opened over the last several years although a few Gay Bars and Gay Massage Spas have remained.

 The train station in Hua Hin is right in the city centre, but taking a train from Bangkok can take up 6 hours.

 Nonstop VIP buses from Bangkok Suvarnabhumi Airport offer direct transfer service to Hua Hin and vice versa.